nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Injectable](https://github.com/hmlongco/Injectable) - New Dependency Injection approach for Swift and SwiftUI.
 - [QRCode](https://github.com/dagronf/QRCode) - Simple and quick macOS/iOS/tvOS/watchOS QR Code generator library for SwiftUI, Swift and Objective-C.
 - [Glider](https://github.com/malcommac/Glider) - Logger.
+- [SafePresentation](https://github.com/noppefoxwolf/SafePresentation) - Throw common warnings of ViewController presentation as error.
+- [EffectsLibrary](https://github.com/GetStream/effects-library) - Allows developers to create sophisticated and realistic particle systems such as snow, fire, rain, confetti, fireworks, and smoke with no or minimal effort.

 ## Other (not lib)